how2kritin/neural-language-modelling/README.md

 > [!NOTE]
 > For neural network models, if using the cross-entropy loss function, then perplexity is simply $\exp(loss)$.
 This
-> happens to be the case in my implementation.
+> happens to be the case in my implementation of RNN and FFNN models.

 ---